hbctraining/DGE_workshop_salmon_online/lessons/04a_design_formulas.md

 `design = ~ sex + age + treatment`

-The tilde (`~`) should always precede your factors and tells DESeq2 to model the counts using the following formula. **There is no effect of order and the model '~ age + treatment + sex' will give the same results.Note the **factors included in the design formula need to match the column names in the metadata**.
+The tilde (`~`) should always precede your factors and tells DESeq2 to model the counts using the following formula. **There is no effect of order and the model '~ age + treatment + sex' will give the same results.** Note the **factors included in the design formula need to match the column names in the metadata**.

 ***
 **Exercises**